vuestorefront/vue-storefront/doc/api-modules/about-modules.md

 }
 ````
 3. Don't use EventBus.
-4. If you want to inform about success/failure of core component's method you can eaither use a callback or scoped event .
+4. If you want to inform about success/failure of core component's method you can eaither use a callback or scoped event.
 Omit Promises if you thing that function can be called from the template and you'll need the resolved value.
 This is a good example of method that you can call either on `template` ot `script` section:
 ````js
 addToCart(product, success, failure) {
   this.$store.dispatch('cart/addToCart').then(res =>